danialdunson/arlo_gazebo/README.md

 # arlo_gazebo
-This package simulates the arallax arlo robot in Gazebo.
+This package simulates the Parallax Arlo Robot in Gazebo.

 Please use `Gazebo Version> 9.19.x+`